How to Fix Sleep Schedule: 5 Tips to Get Back on Track

 4. Rest Your Mind

 Before you can rest your body, you should actively work to rest your mind.
+Certain substances, like alcohol, can disrupt sleep by causing disturbances later in the night despite having a sedative effect initially.
 Take the time to relax to help alleviate those racing thoughts that so many sleepless people struggle with.
 We recommend starting to wind down your brain at least 60 minutes before you want to actually fall asleep.

 Start by turning off the news and avoiding other stressful media late in the evening.
 Step away from your computer, avoid work tasks, email, and stressful conversations.
 Then, decide on a screen-free bedtime routine.
 Because the blue light and stimulation produced by televisions and mobile devices disrupt healthy sleep cycles, it is best to switch to activities like reading, listening to calming music, or an easy-listening podcast.